-You outfit a M.U.L.E. to produce Food.
+You outfit a M.U.L.E to produce food.

-When you push your button, the town zooms into view.
-Go into the corral, get a M.U.L.E., and take him to any outfitting shop.
+Go to the corral, get a M.U.L.E., and take him to any outfitting shop.
 When the time bar runs out, your turn ends regardless of what you are doing.